top of page

 The Wise Owl talks to Namita Gokhale about her book ‘Paro: Dreams of Passion’ which has completed 40 years and has now been published as a Modern Classic by Penguin.
 Namita needs no introduction to book lovers.
 Her work spans various genres, including novels, short stories, Himalayan studies, mythology, plays and books for young readers.
 She is the author of twenty-three works of fiction and non-fiction, including Shakuntala, Jaipur Journals, Things to Leave Behind, The Blind Matriarch, Never Never Land and the edited anthologies Mystics and Sceptics: In Search of Himalayan masters, Himalaya: Adventures, Meditations, Life (with Ruskin Bond) and (with Malashri Lal), In Search of Sita, Finding Radha and Treasures of Lakshmi.

-Namita Gokhale: An Interview Special
+An Interview Special : Namita Gokhale

-The Wise Owl talks to Namita Gokhale about her book ‘Paro: Dreams of Passion’ which has completed 40 years and has now been published as a Modern Classic by Penguin.
+Rachna Singh, Editor The Wise Owl talks to Namita Gokhale about her book ‘Paro: Dreams of Passion’ which has completed 40 years and has now been published as a Modern Classic by Penguin.
 Namita needs no introduction to book lovers.
 Her work spans various genres, including novels, short stories, Himalayan studies, mythology, plays and books for young readers.
 She is the author of twenty-three works of fiction and non-fiction, including Shakuntala, Jaipur Journals, Things to Leave Behind , The Blind Matriarch, Never Never Land and the edited anthologies Mystics and Sceptics: In Search of Himalayan masters, Himalaya: Adventures, Meditations, Life (with Ruskin Bond) and (with Malashri Lal), In Search of Sita, Finding Radha and Treasures of Lakshmi.

 Namita Gokhale is the recipient of several prizes and awards, including the prestigious Sahitya Akademi (National Academy of Literature) Award 2021 for Things to Leave Behind.
 She is the co-founder and co-director (with William Dalrymple) of the famed Jaipur Literature Festival.